Housekeeping: Dusting

 Over time dust accumulates on household surfaces.
 As well as making the surfaces dirty, when the dust is disturbed it can become suspended in the air, causing sneezing and breathing trouble.
 It can also transfer from furniture to clothing, making it unclean.
 Various tools have been invented for dust removal: feather dusters, cotton, and polyester dust cloths, furniture spray, disposable paper "dust cloths", dust mops for smooth floors, and vacuum cleaners.
 Vacuum cleaners often have a variety of tools to enable them to remove dirt not just from carpets and rugs, but also from hard surfaces and upholstery.
 Dusting is very important in hospital environments.

 Surface cleaning

 Surface cleaning includes hard surfaces and furnishing textiles, carpeting and upholstery, cooking and eating utensils.

 Examples of dirt or "soil" are detritus and common spills and stains in the home.
 Equipment used with a cleaner might include a bucket and sponge or a rag.
 A modern tool is the spray bottle, but the principle is the same.

 Many household chemicals are using in cleaning, scrubbing, and washing surfaces in the kitchen and bathroom.

 Tools

 Brooms remove debris from floors and dustpans carry dust and debris swept into them, buckets hold cleaning and rinsing solutions, vacuum cleaners and carpet sweepers remove surface dust and debris, chamois leather and squeegees are used for window-cleaning, and mops are used for washing floors.
-To ensure safety, protective apparel including rubber gloves, face covers, and protective eye wear are also sometimes used when dealing with chemical cleaning products.
+To ensure safety, protective apparel including rubber gloves, face covers, and protective eyewear are also sometimes used when dealing with chemical cleaning products.